 The Ankles – Ankles are vulnerable in the woods.
 So, even in the warmest weather, it’s best to wear long pants in the woods, and pull your socks up over the pant leg.
 Forget vanity for a day.

 Repellent – Pick up a decent repellent.
 The most common ingredient for a repellent is DEET, and there are many options to choose from.
-Or, for a more natural option, find something with a mix of eucalyptus and lemon oils.

 Inspect – Before coming back inside, give yourself, and your pet, a thorough check.
 If it looks like dirt, brush it off.
 If it doesn’t come off easily, inspect it further.
 That tiny particle of dirt just might be a tick.